Salah equals 85-year Liverpool record with Premier League hat-trick against Manchester United

 Back on March 16, 2014, Steven Gerrard was on the brink of equalling Howe’s record when he scored a brace as Liverpool picked up a 3-0 win against the Manchester-based outfit.

-Also, Salah becomes the first away player to score a hat-trick at Old Trafford since Cristiano Ronaldo did so for Real Madrid in the Uefa Champions League in April 2003.
+Also, Salah becomes the first away player to score a hat-trick at Old Trafford since Ronaldo Nazario did so for Real Madrid in the Uefa Champions League in April 2003.

 In addition, the two-time African Player of the Year winner – who eclipsed Didier Drogba’s mark to become the highest-scoring African in the competition’s history - is the first-ever Liverpool player to score in three consecutive away games against Manchester United in all competitions.